Updated on May 28, 2019

 We won’t stop till show you that you can use our Gantt chart library with any technology!
-And today is the turn of ReactJS, popular JavaScript component-based library.
+And today is the turn of ReactJS, a popular JavaScript component-based library.
 Following the steps of this tutorial, you’ll know how to create React Gantt chart app with some basic features.
 So, let’s start.

 As always, you can find React gantt chart component demo on GitHub.